AdobeDocs/analytics-platform.en/help/data-views/bi-extension.md

 See [Connect clients to Query Service](https://experienceleague.adobe.com/en/docs/experience-platform/query/clients/overview) for an overview of and more information on the various tools available.

-See [Use cases](/help/use-cases/data-views/bi-extension-usecases.md) on how to accomplish a number of use cases using the Customer Journey Analytics BI extension
+See [Use cases](/help/use-cases/data-views/bi-extension-usecases.md) on how to accomplish a number of use cases using the Customer Journey Analytics BI extension.

 ## Functionality